Mrtracker-new/BAR/README.md

 ### The Security Stuff (Don't Worry, It's Not Boring)
 - **🔒 Works Completely Offline**: No internet needed, no data sent anywhere.
 Your files stay on YOUR machine.
-- **🛡️ Military-Grade Encryption**: We use AES-256 encryption—the same stuff governments use to protect classified info.
+- **🛡️ Military-Grade Encryption**: I use AES-256 encryption—the same stuff governments use to protect classified info.
 - **🔑 Smart Key Management**: Your encryption keys are generated using industry-standard methods and can be tied to your specific device.
 - **📸 Screenshot Blocker**: Tries to stop people from taking screenshots of your sensitive files (though phone cameras are still a thing, obviously).